-Mykul Haun is in his third season as PSU head women’s ice hockey coach in 2018-19.
-A 2007 graduate of Plymouth State, Haun is a former four-year letterman for the Panther men’s team who has been coaching ice hockey at the minor and junior league level the past six years.
+Mykul Haun enters his fourth season as head women’s ice hockey coach in 2019-20.
+A 2007 graduate of Plymouth State, Haun is a former four-year letterman for the Panther men’s ice hockey team who has been coaching ice hockey at the minor and junior league level the past six years.

 A native of Alameda, Calif., Haun played hockey at PSU from 2003-07 and was the recipient of the John C. Foley Leadership Award presented by the athletic department.
 He graduated cum laude with a degree in Exercise Science.